GSA/challenges-and-prizes/_challenges/1086-100000-start-a-sud-challenge-2020.md

 ### How To Enter
 {: .text-accent-warm-dark .font-heading-lg .challenge-section}

-<h4><strong>Registration Process for Participants</strong></h4>
-<p>To participate in this Challenge visit www.challenge.gov, search for “$100,000 for Start a SUD Startup 2020” Challenge and follow the instructions.
-For teams, each team is required to identify a team leader who registers and submits a solution on behalf of the team.</p>
+<p>Eeach team is required to identify a team leader who registers and submits a solution on behalf of the team.
+All submission materials must be emailed to <a href="mailto:irina.sazonova@nih.gov" target="_blank" rel="noopener">irina.sazonova@nih.gov</a> by the specified submission deadline date and time.</p>
 <h4><strong>Submission Requirements</strong></h4>
 <p>Each submission for this Challenge requires a complete Submission Package.
 The Submission Package includes a 4-page written proposal describing the idea and 5-min video introducing the individual participant or the team (see requirements below).
 Both the 4-page written proposal and the 5-min video will be evaluated.</p>
 <ol>